seriousben/seriousben.com/content/links/red-hat-contributes-etcd-the-cornerstone-of-kubernetes-to-the-cloud-native.md

 Great news.
 A very important piece of kubernetes now officially given to cncf.

 The HN thread is interesting.
-Creators of etcd gave their view of things and explain the origin of etcd/raft: <a href="https://news.ycombinator.com/item?id=18683602">https://news.ycombinator.com/item?id=18683602</a>
+Creators of etcd gave their view of things and explain the origin of etcd/raft: [https://news.ycombinator.com/item?id=18683602](https://news.ycombinator.com/item?id=18683602)

 [Read more](https://www.redhat.com/en/blog/red-hat-contributes-etcd-cornerstone-kubernetes-cloud-native-computing-foundation)